vircadia/vircadia-native-core/BUILD_OSX.md

 To package the installation, you can simply run `make package` afterwards.

+## Notes

+If build is intended for packaging or creation of AppImage, `VIRCADIA_CPU_ARCHITECTURE` CMake variable needs to be set to architecture specific value.
+It defaults to `-march=native -mtune=native`, which yields builds optimized for particular machine, but builds will not work on machines lacking same CPU instructions.
+For packaging and AppImage it is recommended to set it to different value, for example `-msse3`.

 ## FAQ

 1. **Problem:** Running the scheme `interface.app` from Xcode causes a crash for Interface related to `libgl`.